nedal-ayoub/Kryon_assignment/README.md

-# AWS home assignment from Kryon.
+# Kryon AWS home assignment.

-the assignment was to program two lambda function codes  in AWS , such that first lambda is triggered from S3 bucket when uploading json file witch contains elements that formed from   phone number and message, it reads  all elements and send them to  SQS , the second lambda function receive all elements and send to each number SMS with the content of the message , and then add the phone number and the message content and last time we sent SMS in dynamo table , if an SMS was sent in the last 24 hours then I  do not send a new one.
+the assignment was to program two lambda functions in AWS.
+1. First lambda function is triggered from S3 bucket when uploading a json file which contains elements that contains well-formed phone number and a text message, the function parses the elements and send them to SQS service.
+2. Second lambda function receive all elements and send to each number SMS with the content of the message, and then add the phone number and the message content and  last time we sent SMS to  dynamo table, if an SMS was sent in the last 24 hours, then the function will not send a new SMS.

 ## required
 1)  Account at AWS.